nadiam2/dist_fs/README.md

 This is a WIP project to implement a safe and resilient distributed filesystem as well as various applications on top of it.
 Before continuing, it is worth noting that this project is mostly a learning experience for me to advance my Rust skills, implement a modified form of the actor model, and build a robust distributed system.
 With that, it likely will never reach a state where it could be used in a production environment.
 Regardless, at the time of writing this file, practically all filesystem operations are complete, but very little beyond it exists.

+## Usage

+To run the system, there are two main steps.

+- First, go into `src/constants.rs` and make sure that `IP_LIST` contains at least one IP:Port pair that you will be using.
+These are the introducers to the network that every new member will contact asking for other members.

+- Second, run the binary by running `cargo run $PORT`.

 ## Repo Layout

 There are two different places where code can be found: `scripts/` and `src/`.